schollii/pypubsub/README_WxPython.txt

 For wxPython users:

-The code in wx/lib/pubsub folder was originally part of the wxPython source base, but was eventually moved into its own project, PyPubSub, hosted on SourceForge.
+The code in wx/lib/pubsub folder was originally part of the wxPython source base, but was eventually moved into its own project, PyPubSub, first hosted on SourceForget.net and eventually (2016) moved to github.
-The code in that folder is now taken from the repository on SourceForge.
-It is included as part of wxPython distribution for convenience to wxPython users, but pubsub can also be installed standalone (see installation notes at http://pypubsub.sourceforge.net).
-The PyPubSub website also has extensive documentation.
+The code in wx/lib/pubsub is actually a snapshot taken from pypubsub on github, included as part of the wxPython distribution for convenience to wxPython users. but it may not be the latest, or the right version for you.
+It is highly recommended that you install pypubsub from pypi:

+- With Python 2.7, install pypubsub 3.4 from pypi: `pip install pypubsub=3.4`
+- With Python 3+, install pypubsub 4+ from pypi: `pip install pypubsub`

-The WxPython wiki also discusses usage of pubsub in wxPython, but some of the code is date.
+Although the wxPython wiki discusses usage of pubsub in wxPython, some of the code there is dated.
+Prefer the official pypubsub documentation.

 Oliver Schoenborn
-December 2016
+March 2019